E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

-- Transactions should also list when funds are added to a given category budget balance
+- get rid of unnesseray zero's once typing begins in all input forms
+- beautify and stylize transactionList/records section
 - Rename new transaction footer form to: New Expense

 ### features added

+- update budgetSlice to also be an object key names for each category and arrays as the value.
+This should be more efficient for the increased amount of updates to TransList that budgetSlice now must make
-- add a menu with options to add or remove a category
+- add a menu/settings option where the add or remove category features will live

 ### potential features to add

 - add total remaining output data (of remaining total of all categories combined)
 - avoid losing form data in collapsed state (include gif in documentation)